The Gunpowder Plot*

 same as a colonel, did the work of a Colonel and was really a Colonel.

-The Austrians did not want anybody to know this and a colonel insignia
+The Austrians did not want anybody to know this and a colonels insignia

-would have given away that he had special knowledge.
+would have given away the information that he had special knowledge.

 an English secret agent for ten years in the

-Netherlands Spanish army under Archduke Albert of Austria in charge
+Netherlands Spanish army under Archduke Albert of Austria.
+Since he

-enough to repel the English.
+enough to repel any possible English invasion.
 (That is why he was present at

 certain battles but not usually actively involved directly in them.)